prettystack/assemble-blog-starter/readme.md

 ### Google analytics integration

-Add your GA code to *config.yml* to enable analyics
+Add your GA code to `config.yml` to enable analyics

+### Google webmaster

+You can either enable authentification with GA or add your [google webmaster](https://www.google.com/webmasters/) verification code in `_config.yml`.

 ### Disqus integration

-Add your disqus shortname in *config.yml* to enable disqus threads.
+Add your disqus shortname in `config.yml` to enable disqus threads.
 For correct display, go to [settings/general](http://disqus.com/admin/settings/general/) and only keep numbers in "Comment Count Link".

 ## Credits